-The reserve protects three Aboriginal heritage sites including stone artefacts, occurring individually and in small scatters on the surface, and a number of areas are likely to contain further Aboriginal heritage sites.
+The reserve protects three known Aboriginal heritage sites including stone artefacts, occurring individually and in small scatters on the surface, and it is likely that other as yet unrecorded sites also occur.
 Aboriginal grinding grooves are located in the nearby Tuggeranong Hill Nature Reserve.

 These sites are of cultural significance to Traditional Custodians, linking generations of Aboriginal people over time, and they are also of archaeological significance as an important source of information on the history of the reserve and the ACT region.

 All Aboriginal places and objects in the ACT are protected under the Heritage Act 2004 and must not be disturbed.
 Anyone finding an (unregistered) Aboriginal object or place has an obligation to report it to the Heritage Council.

 The area has been grazed since the 1860s.
 Following the passing of the 1861 Land Acts, the Brennan family of Irish immigrants established a house on a terrace above Tuggeranong Creek.
 In 1937 most of the land became part of the Melrose Valley Station.